This page was last updated on 13 April 2022.

 Maintain the Board as a well-functioning and balanced team led by the Chair

-Board meeting and committee meeting frequency and attendance are set out on page 35 of the 2019 Annual Report and the Terms of Reference for each committee can be found on the website.
+Board meeting and committee meeting frequency and attendance are set out within these financial statements and the Terms of Reference for each committee can be found on the website.
 The Group uses collaboration software for its Board reports which facilitates the secure and timely distribution of information to the Board.

 Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities